top of page

 Do You Have a Creative Talent?

 Are you the kind of person who has creative talent?
-Perhaps you are great at drawing caricatures, making jewellery, making homemade candles, or maybe you make figurines from driftwood; then you could look at selling your products online.
+Perhaps you are skilled at drawing caricatures, making jewellery, crafting homemade candles, or creating figurines from driftwood; then you could consider selling your products online.

 Start A Blog

-If you have something to say, then maybe start a blog.
-You can monetise your blog with the inclusion of paid adverts, guest posts and advertising features, but believe me; it's not a quick money maker; it can take months, if not years, of hard work to get seen by a large enough audience to not only cover your costs, but to make a profit, but by making use of affiliate links and affiliate marketing you may be able to earn some money from it sooner rather than later, especially if you have an unusual niche for your blog, which might mean you get more visitors quicker.
+If you have something to say, consider starting a blog.
+You can monetise your blog with the inclusion of paid adverts, guest posts and advertising features, but believe me; it's not a quick money make!
+It can take months, if not years, of hard work to get seen by a large enough audience to not only cover your costs, but to make a profit, but by making use of affiliate links and affiliate marketing you may be able to earn some money from it sooner rather than later, especially if you have an unusual niche for your blog, which might mean you get more visitors quicker.

 Increase Autonomy Amongst Your Followers